HL7/fhir-cow-ig/input/pagecontent/index.md

 ### Introduction
-This implementation guide provides basic guidance for how service-request fulfillment workflows, such as Orders, Prescriptions Referrals, and Transfers, may be facilitated in FHIR.
-It includes an overview of relevant FHIR exchange mechanisms, common actors and core concepts.
+This implementation guide provides a framework upon which Request-fulfillment workflows may be implemented in FHIR.
+This includes Orders for procedures or devices, Prescriptions for medications, surgical and specialist consults, transfers, and requests for patient placement, Nutrition or Supply orders, etc.

-This guide creates a basic representation of the state of a request for service in FHIR and outlines how actors involved in a request for service may coordinate and act on that request for service using a RESTful approach with either subscription notifications or polling.
+This framework incorporates the key aspects defined in the FHIR Workflow Module and describes common data models and rules for how actors can coordinate and act on Requests using the RESTful exchange of Tasks, Subscriptions, or Messaging:

-While the guide mainly focuses on RESTful exchange, it also outlines how actors wishing to leverage other paradigms, such as FHIR messaging, could do so while leveraging the same data-model in order to promote interoperability.
-For example, where the RESTful workflow approach conveys information using Tasks, an implementation leveraging Messaging could convey equivalent information via a Task resource in MessageHeader.focus.
-Similarly, rules around what resource instances are controlled by which party should also be adhered to regardless of paradigm (e.g. the original Request should not be updated by the filler).
+* Regardless of the exchange mechanism, the same data models apply.
+For example, doctors may inform a service provider of a request by creating a Task on the service provider's FHIR server, by creating a Task on the doctor's own FHIR server to which the service provider is subscribed, or by sending a Message with the Task in MessageHeader.focus.
+* In addition to the data models being the same, common rules are also defined.
+For example, resource ownership rules apply: only the initiating party may create or modify a Request.
+Updates or status changes to the request and its execution should be communicated via Tasks.

 The guide is intended only to provide a starting point on which other implementation guides may be built.
 Those other IGs may be tailored to particular care domains, such as specialist consults, social care referrals, placement in long term care facilities, requests for imaging, requests for medical equipment, etc., or built upon to meet the needs of specific jurisdictions, such as the United States, the EHDS, or the Netherlands.

 ### Structure of this Implementation Guide
 This guide is split into the below sections.